puppykitten/ctf/sftp/README.md

 There is just one problem: we don't know how lucky we would need to get in order to stumble upon an overlap occuring.

-## You've Got To Ask Yourself One Question: Do I Feel lucky?
+## You've Got To Ask Yourself One Question: Do I Feel Lucky?

 So, I was also wondering, how "random" are the allocation addresses going to be?
 After all, we are seeding srand with time() - is the challenge trying to tell us we are supposed to be beating MORE bad crypto here?
 Or perhaps there will be additional vulnerabilities in the actual command implementations as well that we would need to complete an exploit, instead of having to rely on chance?
 Or will this really be an otherwise flawless program which is to be pwned solely due to this "sophisticated" malloc implementation?